 Ditto for "Onimusha mode" in the Onimusha series.
 On second thought, a lot of Capcom games have this trope.

-Likewise, the eponymous power in God Hand, which renders the user invincible, unblockable, and immensely strong for a brief period.
+The eponymous power in God Hand, which renders the user invincible, unblockable, and immensely strong for a brief period.
 The same game has God Reels, single-use mega-attacks that are made available by grabbing special power-ups.
 The two can be combined for exceptional damage.

 1080° 2: Avalanche features a power meter that fills up as you perform tricks, when it's full your character glows with exhilaration and can now instantly recover from a fall or smash their way past an opponent.